 - Adding Child Component in Angular

 The Angular directive helps us to manipulate the DOM.
-You can change the appearance, behavior, or layout of a DOM element using the directives.
+You can change a DOM element’s appearance, behavior, or layout using the directives.
 They help you to extend HTML.
 The Angular directives are classified into three categories based on how they behave.
-They are Component, Structural and Attribute Directives
+They are Component, Structural, and Attribute Directives

 The Angular pipes are used to Transform the Data.
 For Example, the Date pipe formats the date according to locale rules.
 We can pass arguments to pipe and chain pipes.
-The Angular also allows us to create the Custom Pipe
+Angular also allows us to create a Custom Pipe.

 Component Life Cycle Hook

-The Angular forms modules are designed to handle all of the above and a lot more.
-The Angular Forms now supports Reactive forms approach to Forms development.
-The older way of Template-based approach is also supported
+The Angular forms modules are designed to handle the above and more.
+Angular Forms now supports the Reactive forms approach to Forms development.
+The older way of Template-based approach is also supported.

 - Angular Forms Tutorial: Fundamental & Concepts